harvic3/nodetskeleton/README.md

 - The advantages that clean architecture offers us are very significant; it is one of the `best practices for making scalable software` that `works for your business` and `not for your preferred framework`.

 - Clean architecture is basically based on the famous and well-known five `SOLID principles` that we had not mentioned until this moment and that we very little internalized.

+- If you liked it and you learned something, give me my star in the project that is the way you can thank me, don't be a damn selfish person who doesn't recognize the effort of others.

+### Observation 👀

+"The world is selfish" because I am surprised by the number of people who visit this project and browse through all its modules and files, but it seems that it is nothing new because they do not leave their star, good for them.

 **[⬆ back to the past](#table-of-contents)**